 What Exactly is Machine Learning?

 The key idea is that the machine ‘learns’ from experience, which in this context means processing data.
 The more data a machine learning model is trained on, the better it typically becomes at its designated task.
 This ability to adapt and improve is what makes machine learning so powerful and versatile.
+As of April 2026, the volume of available data continues to explode, fueling more sophisticated ML models and enabling breakthroughs in complex domains.

 Machine Learning vs. Artificial Intelligence: What’s the Difference?